-$$PTL_t = F_0 \times \left(\frac{r{\text{max}}}{2}\right) \times N_t \tag{1}$$ where PTL is the prescribed or allowable harvest level (in numbers of individuals) for year t, and $F_0$ is a scaling factor representing the management objective, i.e., the desired take level relative to maximum sustained yield (Runge et al. 2009, Johnson et al. 2012).
-The term $r{\text{max}}/2$ represents the maximum allowable harvest rate.
+$$PTL_t = F_0 \times \left(\frac{r{\max}}{2}\right) \times N_t \tag{1}$$ where PTLi is the prescribed or allowable harvest level (in numbers of individuals) for year t, and $F_0$ is a scaling factor representing the management objective, i.e., the desired take level relative to maximum sustained yield (Runge et al. 2009, Johnson et al. 2012).
+The term $r{max}/2$ represents the maximum allowable harvest rate.
 The functional form of density dependence can influence allowable take (Johnson et al. 2012, Williams 2013).
 The harvest management subcommittee explored options for assessing the influence of nonlinear density dependence on allowable take level.
 However, a lack of published information and limited monitoring data for these populations led us to assume linear density dependence throughout this assessment.
-In general, given the life history strategies of sea ducks, these species would be expected to exhibit stronger density dependent regulation at population sizes nearer to carrying capacity.
-The assumption of linear density dependence in the PTL formulation can be expected to result in more conservative assessments of allowable take, from a conservation standpoint.
+In general, given the life history strategies of sea ducks, these species would be expected to exhibit stronger density dependence in the PTL formulation can be expected to result in more conservative assessments of allowable take, from a conservation standpoint.
 Though we elected to assume linear density dependence (i.e., $\theta = 1$ in the theta-logistic model), future assessments could incorporate uncertainty in the functional form of density dependence as a probability distribution on $\theta$ similar to other demographic parameters.